 Hundred Languages of Children Emergent curriculum: The emergent curriculum builds upon the interests of children.
 Topics for study are captured from the talk and play of children.
 It requires the teachers to observe, document and brainstorm.
 The teachers then work together for possible directions of a project, the materials needed and possible parent and community support and involvement based on what they learn from the children.

-Project work: Projects, also emergent, are in-depth studies of concepts, ideas and interests that happen within the group.
+Project Work: Projects, also emergent, are in-depth studies of concepts, ideas and interests that happen within the group.
 Projects are child-centered and follow their interests or may be inspired by teachers, families or happenings in the community.
 Project work may be long term (months to a year) or short term (days or a few weeks).

-The environment is considered the “third teacher”.
+Environment as the Third Teacher: The environment is considered the “third teacher”.
 Teachers carefully organize the space for small and large group projects and small intimate spaces for one or multiple children.
 Documentation of children’s work, plants and collections that children created are displayed both at the children’s and adult eye level.
 Space is available to all children with dramatic play areas, a space for art and work tables for children to explore materials.
 Other supportive elements of the environment include ample space for supplies, frequently rearranged to draw attention to their aesthetic features.

 Teachers also conduct frequent meetings with parents to help educate them about children’s social, emotional, creative and academic development.

-Teachers as learners: The teacher’s role within the Reggio Approach had many sides.
+Teachers as Learners: The teacher’s role within the Reggio Approach had many sides.
 The role of the teacher is first and foremost to be that of a learner alongside the children.
 The teacher is a teacher-researcher, a resource and guide.
 Teachers carefully listen, observe and document children’s work and the growth of community in their classroom and are to provoke, co-construct, and stimulate thinking, and children’s collaboration with their peers.